NoroffFEU/development-platforms/vs-code-case-study.md

 ![Vscode vs Atom](https://user-images.githubusercontent.com/95321157/232502911-85b6d9d8-07de-4eee-9f73-1ece70dcab2e.jpg)

-Both **Atom** and **VSCode** are both free and open-source code editor and part of Microsoft family, whereas Atom was originally created by github and Vscode was developed by Microsoft, and both have their own strengths and weaknesses.
+**Atom** and **VS Code** are both free and open-source code editor and part of Microsoft family, whereas Atom was originally created by github and Vscode was developed by Microsoft, and both have their own strengths and weaknesses.

 **Atom** is an all-in-one platform that’s perfect for an absolute beginner but is still suitably advanced for seasoned users with extensive coding and HTML knowledge.
 It's go-to choice for users looking for a basic-level editor, where it is easy to customized.